 Bruxism, or teeth grinding, is a condition characterized by dull headaches, tooth pain, and a sore jaw in the morning.
 This condition affects about 20 percent of American adults, according to the American Dental Association.
 Additionally, night grinding is commonly linked to poor sleep quality.
-Bruxism can lead to tooth damage, which can in turn lead to tooth extractions in Lake County.
+Bruxism can lead to tooth damage, which can in turn lead to tooth extractions.

-To prevent the symptoms associated with bruxism, Greenwood Dental Care can help fit you with a night guard.
+To prevent the symptoms associated with bruxism, our restorative dentist at Greenwood Dental Care can help fit you with a night guard.
 This will help relieve headaches and jaw pain and improve your overall oral health.
 Additionally, an examination at our Lake County, Illinois dentistry practice can help determine the treatment to repair any damage from untreated bruxism.

 What Are Night Guards?